 A child has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A child of compulsory school age has a learning difficulty or disability if he or she:

-If it is noted that a child meets the criteria defined above, the school will arrange to meet with the child’s parents and place the child on the school’s SEN register.
+If it is noted that a child meets the criteria defined above, the school will arrange to meet with the child’s parents and place the child on the school’s SEND register.

 In addition to the schools tracking data a variety of specific assessments may be used to provide a more detailed picture of the child’s needs:

-Mrs Rico (Yellow Class Teacher) holds the responsibility of SENCo.
+Mr Lambillion-Jameson (Head Teacher) holds the responsibility of SENDco.

 Tel: 01728 685359

 If you have concerns about your child’s progress, you should initially speak to your child’s class teacher.
-This may result in a referral to the SENCo.
+This may result in a referral to the SENDco.